soravux/scoop/doc/readme.rst

 .. note::

     Bear in mind that your local hostname must be externally routable for remote hosts to be able to connect to it.
-If you don't have a DNS setted up on your local netowrk or a system hosts file for this kind of routing, consider using the ``--broker-hostname`` argument to provide your externally routable IP.
+If you don't have a DNS properly setted up on your local network or a system hosts file, consider using the ``--broker-hostname`` argument to provide your externally routable IP or DNS name.

 Manual launch
 ~~~~~~~~~~~~~